ecrc/ExaGeoStatCPP/USER_MANUAL.md

 * {Mandatory} To set the kernel

         --kernel=<supported_kernel>
-* {Mandatory} To set the dense tile size in the case of Chameleon
+* {Mandatory} To set the dense tile size in case of using Chameleon

         --dts=<value>
-* {Mandatory} To set the low tile size in case of  HiCMA
+* {Mandatory} To set the low tile size in case of using HiCMA

         --lts=<value>
-* {Optional} To set the dimension, the default is 2D
+* {Optional} To set the dimension, Default is 2D

         --dimension=<2D/3D/ST>
 * {Optional} To set the p grid